-This is the first part in a series of blog posts about our upcoming webinar series, Building the Pricing Machine, which aims to provide valuable insight to law firms on all elements of their pricing process.
+This is the first part in a series of blog posts about our on-going webinar series, Building the Pricing Machine, which aims to provide valuable insight to law firms on all elements of their pricing process.

 At what point does drinking from a firehose begin to feel normal?

 After a year, it’s probably closer to reality than I’m comfortable admitting.
 It’s a good thing I’m thirsty.

 In my first year at Fredrikson & Byron, my role has changed somewhat from strictly learning to now rolling my sleeves up and getting my hands on some really interesting projects.
 One advantage I had in getting up and running was the timing of my on-boarding.
 The firm had already laid the groundwork of a pricing function, and a number of lawyers were already accustomed to teaming with a pricing professional.
 Additionally, I arrived just in time to take part in all of the meetings for setting rates this year; I went to a legal pricing master class just a month after starting on the job (where I met and learned from several peers at other firms); and clients continued to ask our lawyers for estimates, budgets, and AFAs.

 All of those things contributed to a whirlwind first year, but one where we’ve also seen a lot of progress and success.